Aliases for DERL1 Gene

 GeneCards Summary for DERL1 Gene

 DERL1 (Derlin 1) is a Protein Coding gene.
-Diseases associated with DERL1 include cavernous hemangioma and cystic fibrosis.
-Among its related pathways are Translational Control and Protein Stability.
-GO annotations related to this gene include receptor activity and MHC class I protein binding.
-An important paralog of this gene is DERL3.
+Diseases associated with DERL1 include Cystic Fibrosis and Neuronal Ceroid Lipofuscinosis.
+Among its related pathways are Pathways of neurodegeneration - multiple diseases and Calnexin/calreticulin cycle.
+Gene Ontology (GO) annotations related to this gene include MHC class I protein binding.
+An important paralog of this gene is DERL2.

 Functional component of endoplasmic reticulum-associated degradation (ERAD) for misfolded lumenal proteins.
 May act by forming a channel that allows the retrotranslocation of misfolded proteins into the cytosol where they are ubiquitinated and degraded by the proteasome.
 May mediate the interaction between VCP and the misfolded protein (PubMed:15215856).
 Also involved in endoplasmic reticulum stress-induced pre-emptive quality control, a mechanism that selectively attenuates the translocation of newly synthesized proteins into the endoplasmic reticulum and reroutes them to the cytosol for proteasomal degradation (PubMed:26565908).
 By controlling the steady-state expression of the IGF1R receptor, indirectly regulates the insulin-like growth factor receptor signaling pathway (PubMed:26692333).

 (Microbial infection) In case of infection by cytomegaloviruses, it plays a central role in the export from the ER and subsequent degradation of MHC class I heavy chains via its interaction with US11 viral protein, which recognizes and associates with MHC class I heavy chains.
 Also participates in the degradation process of misfolded cytomegalovirus US2 protein.